-In this tutorial, we’ll be exploring the fantastic new Flame Filter, introduced for Photoshop CC 2014.
+In this tutorial, we’ll be exploring the fantastic Flame Filter in Adobe Photoshop.
 The Filter creates procedural flame and fire effects which can be made to curl and follow around any custom shape.
 We’ll also be adding some realistic fiery sparks, courtesy of a handmade Photoshop Brush tip.

 Open a suitable background image on which you want to build up the flaming text effect.
-In this example we’ve used a 800 x 600 pixel distressed metal texture from doschdesigns but any reasonably dark background texture would work equally well:
+In this example, we will be using a distressed metal texture but any reasonably dark background texture would work equally well:

 We’ll add some shading and colour adjustments to create a low key effect over our background.
 Select the Elliptical Marquee tool (M) and draw a large oval over the centre of the background.

 Use Cmd / Ctrl + Shift + I to select the inverse area in the document:

 Go to the Layer menu > New Adjustment Layer > Curves command.
 Click to add a custom midtone point on the Curve line and drag downwards to darken the image:

 To soften the edges of the vignette, we’ll add a blur to the Adjustment Layer Mask.
 Go to the Filter menu > Blur > Gaussian Blur.
 Increase the Radius value as required to create a nice soft feather for the edges of the ellipse shape.

 Go to the Layer menu > New Adjustment Layer > Hue and Saturation.
 Check the Colorize tickbox and apply the following values: Hue (30), Saturation (50), Lightness (-40)

 Select the Text tool (T) and click on the canvas to create a Type Layer.
 Use the Options bar to set the required font size and colour and enter the required character.